fnmederos/Connect-Github/replit.md

 - Dashboard state correctly rebuilds when vehicle selection changes
 - End-to-end tested: vehicle selection → manual assignment creation → save → history view → deselection flow

-### Comments and DEPOSITO Features (Latest)
+### Comments and DEPOSITO Features (Latest - Refactored Oct 2025)
-- **Comments Field**: Added large textarea in Dashboard for daily planning notes
+- **Comments Field**: Each vehicle has its own comments textarea
-  - Positioned between vehicle assignments and DEPOSITO section
-  - Clearly visible and easy to use for leaving written notes to personnel
+  - **Location**: Inside each vehicle card, below the "+ Agregar línea" button
+  - **Scope**: Comments are per-vehicle, not global
+  - **Placeholder**: "Comentarios para este vehículo..."
-  - Saved with daily assignments and displayed in History page
+  - Saved independently with each vehicle's daily assignment
+  - Displayed in History page per vehicle
   - Supports multi-line text with whitespace preservation
+  - **Backward Compatibility**: Legacy templates with global comments are automatically distributed to all vehicles when loaded

-- **DEPOSITO Section**: New fixed section for warehouse personnel scheduling
+- **DEPOSITO Section**: Separate section for warehouse personnel scheduling (not part of vehicle cards)
   - Always visible below vehicles in Dashboard (pushes down as vehicles are added)
   - Add/remove multiple time slots with custom times (e.g., "08:00-12:00", "14:00-18:00")
   - Each time slot can have multiple employees assigned